-We now review related work, specifically, (i) measurement studies of chat apps and location-based social networks, (ii) apps vulnerabilities, and (iii) investigations of users' behavior.
+This section reviews related work, specifically, (i) measurement studies of chat apps and location-based social networks, (ii) apps vulnerabilities, and (iii) investigations of users' behavior.

 Measurement-based studies.
-Wang et al. [33] analyze user interaction in Whisper, motivated by the absence of persistent social links, content moderation, and user engagement.

-They also highlight a vulnerability that allows an attacker to detect a user's location by attaching a script to a whisper, querying Whisper's DB.
-Correa et al. [10] define the concept of anonymity sensitivity for social media posts and measure it across non-anonymous (e.g., Twitter) and anonymous (e.g., Whisper) services, aiming to study linguistic differences between anonymous and non-anonymous social media sites as well as to analyze content posted on anonymous social media and the extent user demographics affect perception and measurements of sensitivity.
-Peddinti et al. [20] analyze users' anonymity choices during their activity on Quora, identifying categories of questions for which users are more likely to seek anonymity.
+Wang et al. [39] analyze user interaction in Whisper, motivated by the absence of persistent social links, content moderation, and user engagement.
+They also highlight a vulnerability that allows an attacker to detect a user's location by attaching a script to a whisper querying Whisper's DB.
+Correa et al. [14] define the concept of anonymity sensitivity for social media posts and measure it across non-anonymous (e.g., Twitter) and anonymous (e.g., Whisper) services, aiming to study linguistic differences between anonymous and non-anonymous social media sites as well as to analyze content posted on anonymous social media and the extent user demographics affect perception and measurements of sensitivity.
+Peddinti et al. [26] analyze users' anonymity choices during their activity on Quora, identifying categories of questions for which users are more likely to seek anonymity.
 They also perform an analysis of Twitter to study the prevalence and behavior of so-called "anonymous" and "identifiable" users, as classified by Amazon Mechanical Turk workers, and find a correlation between content sensitivity and a user's choice to be anonymous.
+Stuzman et al. [34] observe a significant growth in anonymity-seeking behavior on online social media in 2013, while Roesner et al. [29] analyze why people use Snapchat: they survey 127 adults and find that privacy is not the major driver of adoption, but the "fun" of self-destructing messages.

 Flaws.
-Prior work has also looked at related apps' security flaws: in late 2013, researchers from Gibson Security discovered a flaw in Snapchat's API that allows an adversary to reconstruct Snapchat's user base (including names, aliases, phone numbers) within one day and mass creation of bogus accounts [32].
-Zimmerman [36] highlights the issue of linkability of anonymous identifiers in Wickr.
-Recently, Unger et al. [30] systematize security and usability of chat and call apps providing end-to-end encryption.
-Also, prior work [12], [19], [27] has studied libraries, interfaces, classes, and methods used by apps to make security decisions, specifically, w.r.t. vulnerabilities in sockets used to transmit user data.
+Prior work has also looked at related apps' security flaws: in late 2013, researchers from Gibson Security discovered a flaw in Snapchat's API that allows an adversary to reconstruct Snapchat's user base (including names, aliases, phone numbers) within one day and mass creation of bogus accounts [38].
+Zimmerman [42] highlights the issue of linkability of anonymous identifiers in Wickr.
+Recently, Unger et al. [36] systematize security and usability of chat and call apps providing end-to-end encryption.
+Also, prior work [17, 25, 33] has studied libraries, interfaces, classes, and methods used by apps to make security decisions, specifically, w.r.t. vulnerabilities in sockets used to transmit user data.

 User Behavior.
-Pielot and Oliver [22] study the motivations behind the use of Snapchat by teenagers.
+Pielot and Oliver [28] study the motivations behind the use of Snapchat by teenagers.
 They create two personas and, by engaging with other users, they find that teens use Snapchat as they are excited by the ephemerality, see fewer risks, and non-commitment to persistent messengers.
-Roesner et al. [23] analyze why people use Snapchat: they survey 127 adults and find that security and privacy are not the major drivers of adoption, but rather the "fun" of self-destructing messages.
-Hosseinmardi et al. [14] look at cyberbullying on a semi-anonymous network, i.e., last.fm, while Stuzman et al. [28] observe a significant growth in anonymity-seeking behavior on online social media in 2013.
-Shein [25] interview a few experts and commented on the rise of apps for "ephemeral data" (e.g., Snapchat, Gryphn, Wickr), pointing out that users do not use ephemeral messaging because they have something to hide, rather, because they do not want to add digital artifacts to their digital "detritus."
+Roesner et al. [29] analyze why people use Snapchat: they survey 127 adults and find that security and privacy are not the major drivers of adoption, but rather the "fun" of self-destructing messages.
+Hosseinmardi et al. [19] look at cyberbullying on a semi-anonymous network, i.e., last.fm, while Stuzman et al. [34] observe a significant growth in anonymity-seeking behavior on online social media in 2013.
+Shein [31] interview a few experts and commented on the rise of apps for "ephemeral data" (e.g., Snapchat, Gryphn, Wickr), pointing out that users do not use ephemeral messaging because they have something to hide, rather, because they do not want to add digital artifacts to their digital "detritus."